NREL/resstock/docs/read_the_docs/source/tutorial/workflow_architecture.rst

      :start-after: <modeler_description>
      :end-before: <

-  Each "Apply Upgrade" measure defines an upgrade scenario.
+  Each instance of the ApplyUpgrade measure defines an upgrade scenario.
   An upgrade scenario is a collection of options exercised with some logic and costs applied.
   In the simplest case, we apply the new option to all housing units.
   The available upgrade options are in ``resources/options_lookup.tsv`` in your git repository.